keboola/connection-docs/templates/interactive-keboola-sheets/interactive-keboola-sheets.md

 By centralizing data editing, the app enhances collaboration, reduces errors, and streamlines your data management processes.
 Replace manual data manipulation with a seamless data editing solution.
 Utilizing this template will provide you with a more efficient and user-friendly approach to editing and managing data.

-The flow consists of only one component – the Data App itself; no complex flow configuration is needed.
+The flow consists of only one component – the data pp itself; no complex flow configuration is needed.

 {: .image-popup}
 ![The Flow](/templates/interactive-keboola-sheets/flow.png)